 Tim Ferriss has always appreciated the efforts of his friends and fans in terms of his success.
 What’s more, he never shies away from accepting what he has learned from his contemporaries.
 On many occasions, Tim Ferriss has even acknowledged the contributions of his fellow entrepreneurs.
 For instance, Tribe of Mentors proves Tim’s acknowledgment of other successful people.

-2. No Hard Work: Only Smart Work is your key to Success
+2. No Hard Work: Smart Work is the only key to Success

 According to Tim Ferriss, you should design your Kickstarter strategy to be “smart”.
 Due to the internet, the consumer market has become more intelligent and rational.
 He advises keeping the following things in check before getting too engrossed in the process of your campaign.